 Along with documenting college depression rates, researchers have examined how young adults are coping with their high levels of stress and mental health challenges.
 Substance abuse continues to be the most common negative coping mechanism for college students.
 However, many students are doing self-care practices that support their well-being, even as depression on college campuses rises.

-When asked how to cope with anxiety and depression in college, here are some of the best and most effective approaches that students reported using, whether they were at home or on campus.
+When asked how to cope with depression in college, here are some of the best and most effective approaches that students reported using, whether they were at home or on campus.
 All of these methods are scientifically validated, meaning that research has demonstrated their ability to enhance mood and reduce cortisol (the stress hormone).

 - Mindfulness, including meditation, yoga, and breathing exercises

 - Establishing daily routines and organizational systems in order to stay focused and on track